apache/hudi/docs/contributing.md

 We have embraced the code style largely based on [google format](https://google.github.io/styleguide/javaguide.html).
 Please setup your IDE with style files from [here](https://github.com/apache/incubator-hudi/tree/master/style).
 These instructions have been tested on IntelliJ.
 We also recommend setting up the [Save Action Plugin](https://plugins.jetbrains.com/plugin/7642-save-actions) to auto format & organize imports on save.
 The Maven Compilation life-cycle will fail if there are checkstyle violations.
+If you face jetty version related issues while running test cases, we recommend you to add spark jars to the classpath of your module in Intellij.

 ## Lifecycle